Oriloo/scrapsama/README.md

 # Index a specific series (prompts for series name)
 scrapsama-index

-# Index all available series from anime-sama.fr
+# Index all available series from anime-sama.org
 scrapsama-index-all

-# Index new episodes from anime-sama.fr homepage
+# Index new episodes from anime-sama.org homepage
 # This command fetches the latest episodes and updates the database
 # Perfect for running as a regular cron job to keep the index up-to-date
 scrapsama-index-new